Larwive/Larwive.github.io/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Edit the project

+Run npm install after cloning the project.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm run deploy`

-Deploys the app on https://larwive.github.io
+Deploys the app on https://larwive.github.io.

 ### `npm start`